 - Data acquisition is handled directly by the Snap4City platform - Static data are ingested with ETL process and sent to the KB or to specific databases.
-We talked about the road graph ingestion from OSM to KM4City

 Data acquisition

 - Data acquisition is handled directly by the Snap4City platform - Static data are ingested with ETL process and sent to the KB or to specific databases.
 We talked about the road graph ingestion from OSM to KM4City - Real-time data from IoT sensors can be ingested using IoT App (i.e., NoreRED flows) and sent to an OpenSearch cluster for indexing